All work and no play makes your pup a dull boy, right?

 Dog toys aren’t just for casual backyard play anymore.
 They’re being adapted to fit the training of various working dogs, from police canines to water rescuers.

-Other than being fun, dog training dogs have other benefits, including:
+Other than being fun, dog training toys have other benefits, including:

 - Dental Care: Tugs and ropes help clean your dog’s mouth when used properly, keeping your pupper’s teefers and gums healthy.